 Common Works Registration (CWR)

 This website is currently the largest source of practical information about CWR, but it is in no way replacing the official CWR documentation that can be found at https://CISAC.org.
-It is not the intention of the author of this website to be objective or unbiased.

 Common Works Registration (CWR) is a protocol and data format for the registration of musical works.
 Ideally, a publisher creates a single CWR file and sends it to societies all over the world.
 Societies return acknowledgement files defined in the same standard.
 In reality, things are far from ideal, but CWR is still used worldwide.

 The official documentation on CWR is quite complex and it provides no examples.
 And without an example, it is virtually impossible to get it right.
-Although there were two open-source software libraries that were parsing and generating CWR, there was not a single complete open-source solution.

 As a consequence, until recently, there were very few solutions that implement functional CWR, proprietary technology of major publishers or major software vendors, in both cases unavailable to small publishers.